AyubsWrld/Zettelkatsen/Philosophy/Plato/Republic/Book One.md

 - **Virtue and Vice**: The discussion establishes that justice is a virtue, while injustice is a vice.
 - **The Importance of Self-Examination**: Socrates emphasizes the importance of questioning and examining one's beliefs and assumptions.

-Let me know if you need clarification on any of these points, or if you want to delve deeper into a specific part of the text.
-Good luck with your exam!

 ____
 Tags : #school #philosophy